ipredictive ad tracking pixel

 Wrist Pain Hand Surgery

-In wide awake surgery, a local anesthetic is used instead of a sedative or general anesthetic, and there is no need for a painful tourniquet.
+Wide awake hand surgery, in essence, is surgery where a local anesthetic is used instead of a sedative or general anesthetic during treatment of various hand and wrist conditions.
 This allows you to be comfortably awake for the whole procedure.
 Your surgeon is better able to control bleeding and can safely extend the surgical time.
 Further, it provides an option for people who cannot undergo traditional general anesthesia due to an underlying medical condition.
 You are also able to interact with your surgeon and fully comprehend your post-operative instructions.

 Benefits over General Anesthesia

-Dr. Dale Cassidy is part of the hand, elbow, and nerve center at Colorado Springs Orthopaedic Group.
-He is a pioneer in the field of wide awake surgery with a goal of minimizing patient exposure to anesthesia in order to optimize patient recovery time, while still providing completely comfortable care.
+Dr. Dale Cassidy is part of the Hand and Upper Extremity Center at Colorado Springs Orthopaedic Group.
+He is a pioneer in the field of wide awake hand surgery with a goal of minimizing patient exposure to anesthesia in order to optimize patient recovery time, while still providing completely comfortable care.
 Dr. Cassidy’s additional training makes him extraordinarily well qualified to render care for traumatic injuries as well as chronic and degenerative disorders of the hand and wrist.
 He is a member of several highly respected medical organizations including the Orthopaedic Trauma Association, American Academy of Orthopedic Surgeons, American Association of Hand Surgery, and El Paso County Medical Society.
-Call today for a consultation for your wide awake surgery.
+Call today to schedule your initial evaluation.

 Resize text-+=